Cycles of Fibromyalgia

 They married a healthy person, they had certain expectations and those expectations just took a major dive.
 Some mean well, but they simply cannot handle watching you suffer and not be able to do anything tangible about it.
 The same fears, angers, frustrations that you are feeling ... well, so are they.

 You may just have to walk away from your current spouse, parts of your family, your job and some of your friends.
 This happens to EVERYBODY, it's not just you and it's not your fault.
 You cannot change the minds of others, either they can adjust or they can't.
-And if they cannot, and they are just adding more stress to your life by trying to force you into being someone you can no longer be, and therefore, creating more pain ... it's time to consider limiting the contact with them.
+If they cannot and they are just adding more stress to your life by trying to force you into being someone you can no longer be and creating more pain ... it's time to consider limiting the contact with them.

 Learn when to say No:

-First things first, "get rid of any activities that do not benefit you, and those that do not require your direct participation."
-Let me say that again, if a thing does not honestly and truly need you to be a part of it, and doesn't give you any direct benefits ?
+First things first "get rid of any activities that do not benefit you and those that do not require your direct participation."
+Let me say that again, if a thing does not honestly and truly need you to be a part of it, and doesn't give you any direct benefits?
 Then say no, your not going, especially if the outing means having to put up with irritating people, or situations.
 Family/Friends who care about you, will understand.
 As above, if they are trying to push and or guilt trip you into meeting your " social" obligations, ignoring the cost in pain to you, then perhaps you need to limit contact with them.I mean, why make it so hard on yourself?
 If it is just going to mean pain ... forget it.
 Our energy is too finite to waste.

 You are not the local taxi who can pick up the kids from little league or any other "soccer mom" things, unless you enjoy doing them.
 Time for the S word people, that's right, the one we have spent years of our life avoiding.
-Know when it's time to be selfish and not feel the least bit of guilt for doing so.
+Know when it's time to be "considered" selfish and not feel the least bit of guilt about it.

 Your energy is limited and overdoing it will just bring on pain, so if we must push, let it be for good reason.
 Reasons that are beneficial to us, not just because someone sees us as a pair of empty hands they want to borrow, most often for free I might add.
 If this has not happened to you yet, count yourself blessed, as some people just can't seem to understand that just because you have the time, does not mean you have the energy to spare.